Who and what is…

 also known as: Kush

 This is the name of 2 biblical men and an ancient land associated with the earlier man.

 From him the land of Cush seems to have derived its name.

 Cush, the land

-The term Cush is in the Old Testament generally applied to the countries south of the Israelites.
+In the Old Testament, the term Cush is generally applied to the countries south of the Israelites.
 It was the southern limit of Egypt (Ezek.
-29:10, Authorized Version “Ethiopia,” Hebrew: Cush), with which it is generally associated (Ps.
-68:31; Isa.
-18:1; Jer.
-46:9, etc.).
+29:10, King James Version “Ethiopia,” Hebrew: Cush), with which it is generally associated (Psalm 68:31; Isaiah 18:1; Jeremiah 46:9, etc.).

 The Cushites appear to have spread along extensive tracts, stretching from the Upper Nile to the Euphrates and Tigris.
 At an early period there was a stream of migration of Cushites “from Ethiopia, properly so called, through Arabia, Babylonia, and Persia, to Western India.”

-One branch, called the Cossaeans, settled in the mountainous district on the east of the Tigris, known afterwards as Susiana; another occupied the lower regions of the Euphrates and the Tigris; while a third colonized the southern shores and islands of the gulf, whence they afterwards emigrated to the Mediterranean and settled on the coast of Palestine as the Phoenicians.
+One branch, called the Cossaeans, settled in the mountainous district on the east of the Tigris, known afterwards as Susiana; another occupied the lower regions of the Euphrates and the Tigris; while a third colonized the southern shores and islands of the gulf, whence they afterwards emigrated to the Mediterranean and settled on the coast of Israel as the Phoenicians.

 Nimrod was a powerful Cushite chief.
 He conquered the Accadians, a Tauranian race, already settled in Mesopotamia, and founded his kingdom, the Cushites mingling with the Accads, and so forming the Chaldean nation.

 Modern Cushitic languages are spoken by many millions of people and include: